- Home

 7. Visit a Christmas market

-With their sparkling lights, decked out Christmas trees, and snowy Alpine-styled setting, Christmas markets can be really romantic places to visit – and the festive cheer that’s in the air should certainly put a smile on both of your faces.
+With their sparkling lights, decked out Christmas trees, and snowy Alpine-style setting, Christmas markets can be romantic places to visit – and the festive cheer should certainly put a smile on both of your faces.

-Why not see if there’s a Christmas market near you that you can explore with your partner?
+Why not see if there’s a Christmas market near you to explore with your partner?
 Most open from November, and wrapping up warm, sipping mulled wine, and enjoying some festive treats as you wander around is a lovely way to spend an afternoon or evening.
 You might even pick up some unique Christmas presents while you’re at it.

 8. Go to a pub quiz

-If you’ve only just started seeing someone and you both like adventure, you might want to consider an escape room experience.
+If you’ve only just started seeing someone and you both like adventure, you might like an escape room experience.

 Solving clues against a ticking clock is fun, an easy way to minimise any awkward silences, and can help you bond.
 Plus, sharing the joy of victory (or the pain of defeat!) is also a good way to assess how compatible you are.